iGoosiatin/node-js-crud-api/README.md

 Implemented simple CRUD API using in-memory database underneath.

-## How to start
+## How to setup
 - Pull this repo
 - Make sure your node version is 18.16
 - Install required packages
-- Create `.env` and configure custom server port, if necessary
 ```
 npm install
 ```
+- Create `.env` and configure custom server port, if necessary.
+Otherwise, default port 4000 is set.

 ## How to use
 ### Start development
 ```